hetmankp/mcmerge/README.md

         python mcmerge.py %AppData%\.minecraft\saves\World

-6. This is optional.
-The tool used to save the level doesn't always get the lighting right leading to some very dark looking areas.
-You can probably fix this up using MCEdit by relighting the boundary chunks.

-7. Get back into the game and watch the floating debris disappear.
+6. Get back into the game and watch the floating debris disappear.

 You can repeat steps 4 - 6 as many times as you need as the tool will keep track of which border areas haven't yet had new areas generated next to them.